Syrph/BCB_2022/_sources/markdowns/practical_2/practical_2.md

 #### Phylogenetic analysis

 First we’ll load in our data.
 This is the same data from practical 1 from the AVONET database.
-The citation for this data is:

-Tobias, J.A., Sheard, C., Pigot, A.L., Devenish, A.J.M., Yang, J., Sayol, F. et al. (2021) AVONET: morphological, ecological and geographical data for all birds.
-Ecology Letters (in press).
+You can find the paper [here](https://doi.org/10.1111/ele.13898), and should cite it in reports.

 ``` r
 # Read in the avonet data.